Academic Support Services

-The Ad Hoc Committee on Grade Appeals shall be composed of the three most senior in the rank of tenured professors from the instructional faculty presently serving on the senate.
+The Ad Hoc Committee on Grade Appeals shall be composed of three members in the rank of tenured professors or tenured associate professors presently serving on the senate, selected in alphabetical order each time the committee is appointed.
 If that does not produce a committee of three, the most senior in the rank of tenured associate professors from the instructional faculty presently serving will be added.

 The senate president shall appoint the ad hoc committee within five (5) working days and shall notify the student and the instructor of that fact.
 The senate president shall not discuss the details of the case with the ad hoc committee.
 The ad hoc committee will convene within five (5) working days.
 It is the responsibility of the student to present three copies of all material, including any additional material submitted later in the process and relevant to the case to the chair of the ad hoc committee.

 The instructors shall submit such materials as requested by the committee and shall have the right to present their case at any stage of the appeal process.
 The committee shall consider the case and reach a decision within fifteen (15) working days of its convening by the senate president.
 Following its deliberations, the committee may deny the appeal, in which case the matter shall be closed.
 If the committee finds that the grading constituted a palpable injustice, as defined above, the case shall be remanded to the instructor for reconsideration.
 If the instructor disagrees with the finding of the committee, the instructor shall inform the committee and the student within five (5) working days of that fact.